hoanglongplanner/blog/src/20231014-reapervstpresetcsv/hoanglongplanner - Reaper Vst Preset CSV.md

 # Introduction

+tldr: How to get all parameters of a VST in Reaper and export to CSV and TXT.
+Source code is in [Related Links](#related-links)

+This script is ELL2 format that Reaper currently default to

 Extract all exposed paramters that Reaper has

-This script is ELL2 format that Reaper currently default to

 Available use cases
 - Archive purpose the VST parameters, unable to read it for other side, render the proprietary format into useless.